nccshecodes/shecodes-2020/README.md

 Is included using a `link` element.

 ### Images
-Gulp optimises jpg and png files using [gulp-imagemin](https://github.com/sindresorhus/gulp-imagemin).
-**NOTE**
-SVGs are not handled by gulp and are optimised before adding to the project using SVGO, because they are currently inlined.
-However, this could be automated by extending the `images.js.` watcher function to include SVGO.

-**UPDATE 10/01/21**
 Images are handled by the eleventy [image plugin](https://www.11ty.dev/docs/plugins/image/).
 The plugin performs build-time image transformations for both vector and raster images.

 #### **imageShortcode**